wangshiwei20000711/K2K/README.md

 Adjustable settings are mainly in Kan_agient.py.
 Before executing the code, please ensure that the file path variable File_save_path in Agent_Func.py is appropriately modified.

 Executes with: $ python Kan_agient.py and may take anywhere from a few hours to a few days, depending on the model and settings used.

+Note: The K2K program is specifically developed to search for optimal oxygen control strategies for LFRs, with the code tailored to this particular application.
+When applying K2K to other problems, adaptive modifications and secondary development should be undertaken to meet the specific requirements and characteristics of the new application.